-As a native Mainer, there’s no better dish than a steamed lobster served up with melted butter.
+As a native Mainer, there’s no better dish than steamed lobster served up with melted butter.
 Cooking a lobster can seem intimidating, since lobster is a dish most people don’t serve on a regular basis.
 Luckily, you’ve come to the right place.
-It’s your turn to learn how to steam a lobster!
+It’s your turn to learn how to choose the perfect lobster and steam it to perfection based on its weight.

 Our first order of business is choosing our lobsters.
 Hands down, Maine lobsters are the best.
 The water in the gulf of Maine produces the sweetest, tastiest lobsters – and they’re coveted worldwide.
 Get fresh Maine lobsters if you can.